4 Tips to Help You Think and Act Differently

 TIP #2 [How to think and act differently]: Have an open mind and find growth where others find disaster.
 Photo by Miguel Bruna on Unsplash

 Having an open mind encourages a growth mindset.
-When you are open to learning new concepts, you fill your mind with fresh ideas you can put into practice.
-The result is when your colleagues, boss, or client asks, “Can you help solve this problem?” you can.
+When you are open to learning new concepts, you fill your mind with fresh ideas you can put into practice, so when your colleagues, boss, or client asks, “Can you help solve this problem?” you can.

 Your deep pool of knowledge gives you a clear perspective on the root cause of the problem and how to produce the solution.

-Because you listen and learn and deliver, your reputation is of someone who is easy to work with and gets things done.
+Because you listen and learn and deliver, you have a reputation for being easy to work with and for getting things done.
 You:

 • Are open to learning new things.